Alle Änderungen gegenüber Manuel Brachers QlockWiFive Firmware für Wort-Uhren:

 @created 01.02.2017

-Changes from original firmware of bracci by deHarry:
+Changes to original firmware of bracci by deHarry:

 - 19.01.2019